radekkozak/letter/README.md

     ```

 3. Create `.env` from example file with your own configuration.
 For your `feed.opml` file it is probably
-   best to export your feeds from preferred service.
+   best to export feeds from your preferred service like Feedly or whatever.
 OPML is de-facto standard for importing and exporting RSS feeds
    so it should be relatively easy.

 4. Run